21Lalit/Powershell-Scripting/User Log Activities/Readme.md

-# User Activity Monitor
+# User Log Activities

-The **User Activity Monitor** is a PowerShell script designed to track and log user activities on a Windows system.
+The **User Log Activities** is a PowerShell script designed to track and log user activities on a Windows system.
 It captures login/logout events, running processes, and active window titles.
 This tool is ideal for monitoring user behavior, auditing, or troubleshooting purposes.

 ---